What Is a Realistic Acceptance Rate for a Korean Art Academy?

 Cooper Union (School of Art)~9%Among the most selective art schools in the US

-Parsons~35–40%More accessible but Parsons Challenge is demanding
+Parsons~35–40%More accessible but Parsons’ required essays are demanding

 SVA~50–60%Accessible but selective for merit scholarships